 - John Ellis, Professor of Theoretical Physics at King's, has today joined his colleagues in CERN as they reveal compelling evidence that they have discovered a new particle consistent with the Higgs boson.

-- Further details can be found here.
+- Further details can be found on the news page.

 We are proud to announce that John Ellis has been awarded a CBE in the Queen's Birthday Honours list for services to science and technology.